chesnutcase/elevatorpy/README.md

 The list of `Passenger` objects currently in the elevator's carriage is stored in a list in the `passengers` instance variable.

 The current floor the elevator is at can be retrieved with the `floor` instance variable.
 The immediate destination (used by `goto_floor`) is stored in the `next` instance variable.

+(more stuff to come here on thursday evening, pls wait)